ellarem/mdb-climate-dashboard/README.md

 ## 1. Purpose

 This dashboard compiles publicly available investment-level climate finance data from eleven Multilateral Development Banks (MDBs) for the years 2021–2024.
-As only seven MDBs publish such data, the datasets are limited to these institutions.
+As only seven MDBs publish such data, the dataset is limited to these institutions.

 It is designed to: